huntermcknight/hackthebox-retired/europa/europa-report.md

 ![](screenshots/login.png)

 This login form is vulnerable to SQL injection in the email field.
-There is some input validation to check for a syntactically valid email, and whitespace is not allowed, but we can login with the following email (and no password):
+There is some input validation to check for a syntactically valid email, and whitespace is not allowed, but we can log in with the following email (and no password):

 **'/\*\*/or/\*\*/1=1/\*\*/LIMIT/\*\*/1#admin@europacorp.htb**